Jeanne Lanvin: Career

 In 1922, Lanvin collaborated with celebrated French designer Armand-Albert Rateau in redesigning her apartment, her homes and her businesses.
 The living room, boudoir and bathroom of the apartment was reassembled in 1985 in the Musée des Arts Décoratifs, Paris.
-For this domicile, Rateau designed some remarkable 1920–22 furniture in bronze.
+For this home, Rateau designed some remarkable 1920–22 furniture in bronze.

 The pair developed a friendship.
 Rateau came aboard Lanvin's empire as manager of Lanvin-Sport, designing the Lanvin spherical La Boule perfume flacon for Arpège, originally produced by the Manufacture Nationale de Sèvres.
-To this day, Arpège perfume containers are imprinted with Paul Iribe's gold image (rendered in 1907) of Lanvin and her daughter Marguerite.
+To this day, Arpège perfume globe, designed by Rateau, are imprinted with Paul Iribe's gold image (rendered in 1907) of Lanvin and her daughter Marguerite.
 Rateau also managed Lanvin-Décoration, an interior-design department established in 1920, in the main store on the rue du Faubourg Saint-Honoré.

 Personal life, death and legacy

 In 1895, Lanvin married Count Emilio di Pietro, an Italian nobleman.
-Two years later she gave birth to a daughter, Marguerite (also known as Marie-Blanche) (1897–1958).
-The couple's only child, Marguerite di Pietro became an opera singer.
+Two years later she gave birth to a daughter, Marguerite di Pietro (later, Countess Marie-Blanche de Polignac) (1897–1958).
+The couple's only child became an opera singer.
 She married the Count Jean de Polignac (1888–1943).
 On the death of her mother, she became the director of the Lanvin fashion house.

 Lanvin and di Pietro divorced in 1903.
 Lanvin married Xavier Melet in 1907, a journalist at the newspaper Les Temps and later the French consul in Manchester, England.

 Lanvin died on 6 July 1946.
 Her original office is preserved in Lanvin's corporate offices at 16 Rue Boissy d’Anglas in Paris.

+Savannah College of Art and Design's SCAD FASH Museum of Fashion + Film unveiled the first U.S. show dedicated to her work, Jeanne Lanvin: Haute Couture Heritage, on April 4, 2025.